LR369/worlds-documentation/docs/asset-library-import/BlenderToHorizon.md

 # Dynamic Colour Changing Skydome: From Blender to a Horizon World

-This guide walks you through creating a low-poly skydome in **Blender**, optimising it, and exporting it as an `.fbx` file ready for Horizon Worlds.
-Connect the skydome to code to create a dynamic colour changing effect.
+This guide walks you through creating a low-poly skydome in **Blender**, optimising it and exporting it as an `.fbx` file ready for Horizon Worlds.
+Then connecting the skydome to code to create a dynamic colour changing effect.

 ## Demo